ariusxi/full-repository-migration/README.md

-# FULL MIGRATION RESPOSITORY DATA ON TERMINAL
+# FULL MIGRATION REPOSITORY DATA ON TERMINAL

 When you want to clone a repository for the purpose of migration, you really want everything, including all branches.